VigneshC-Jfrog/jfrog-cli-platform-advisor/README.md

 # platform-advisor

 ## About this plugin
-This plugin will analyse the JFrog Platform instance and provide the non conformance against the best practices based on the predefines rules.
+This plugin will analyse the JFrog Platform instance and provide the non conformance against the best practices based on the predefined rules.

 ## Installation with JFrog CLI
 Installing the latest version: